4nilsj/SecEnhance/jira_tool/README.md

 # Jira Tool

-This tool provides scripts for bulk creating, updating, commenting, transitioning, and attaching files to Jira tickets using data from Excel files, with full sync to a SQLite database for backup and recovery.
+This tool provides scripts and a web interface for bulk creating, updating, commenting, transitioning, and attaching files to Jira tickets using data from Excel files, with full sync to a SQLite database for backup and recovery.

 ## Folder Structure